Optimal dense materialization of the stabilizer formalism without polynomial overhead: Optimal materialization of Clifford gates

 \begin{corollary}[From a standard Clifford tableau to a full dense matrix] A full dense Clifford matrix can be materialized from a standard tableau description in time $O(4^n)$. \end{corollary}

 \begin{proof} Let $C$ be the Clifford operator represented by the tableau, and let

 be its first dense column.
 For each $t$,

 Thus $c_0$ is stabilized by $U_1,\dots,U_n$.
-Because these operators are conjugates of the independent commuting Hermitian Pauli operators $Z_1,\dots,Z_n$, they form a standard stabilizer check-matrix description of $c_0$.
+Because these operators are conjugates of the independent commuting Hermitian Pauli operators $Z_1,\dots,Z_n$, they form a standard stabilizer check matrix description of $c_0$.
 By Corollary~\ref{cor:check-matrix}, the vector $c_0$ can therefore be materialized in time $O(2^n)$.

 Applying Theorem~\ref{thm:cliff_with_first_col} to the tableau and the first column then yields the full dense matrix in additional time $O(4^n)$, so the total complexity is $O(4^n)$. \end{proof}

 \begin{remark}[Implication for dense-Clifford verification] De Silva et al.~\cite{de2025fast} also give an $O(n2^n)$ routine for extracting a Clifford tableau from a dense Clifford matrix.
 The verification pipeline reconstructs the dense matrix from the extracted tableau and compares against the input.
 Replacing that reconstruction step by Corollary~\ref{cor:cliff_materialization} lowers the overall verification pipeline to $O(4^n)$ on the same word-RAM model. \end{remark}